Washington Huskies: Rowing

 The University of Washington rowing is a longstanding tradition at the UW dating back to 1899.
-The Washington men's crew won the gold medal at the 1936 Summer Olympics in Berlin, defeating the German and Italian crews.
+The Washington men's crew won the gold medal at the 1936 Summer Olympics in Berlin, defeating the German and Italian crews, chronicled in the 2013 nonfiction book The Boys in the Boat and its film adaptation.

-The crew's traditional rival has been the other West Coast powerhouse, the University of California Golden Bears.
+The crew's traditional rival is the University of California Golden Bears, the other West Coast rowing power, with whom they compete in an annual dual regatta.